Top 10 FAQs About Invoice Freight Factoring

 Just like never driving without your insurance, you shouldn’t factor without it either.
 Credit scores and credit worthiness can change by the week so it makes sense to protect yourself and your trucking company.
 Non-recourse factoring allows you to avoid unnecessary losses should your debtor become insolvent.

-9. Do I need to sign a contract or is there a trial period?
+9. Do I need to sign a contract?

 10. Do I have to factor all of my invoices?